carbon-design-system/carbon/CONTRIBUTING.md

 npm run update:check
 ```

-Read the prompt -- if necessary, update package.json and install latest versions of dependencies by running the following commands:
+Read the prompt -- if necessary, run the following commands to update the package.json and install latest versions of dependencies:

 ```
 npm run update:all